pauleveritt/pycharm_companion/docs/technologies/flask.rst

 Flask
 =====

-IPython is an interactive console meant as a replacement to the standard Python interpreter prompt.
-It has many convenient features.
+Flask is the most popular microframework for Python web applications.
+PyCharm Professional provides extended support for Flask development.

 See Also
 ========

-- `PyCharm Help overview on the debugger <https://www.jetbrains.com/help/pycharm/debugger.html>`_
+- The `PyCharm Help topic for Flask <https://www.jetbrains.com/help/pycharm/flask.html>`_ provides an overview of our Flask support